juanllavero/Seerial/README.md

 The Dark Knight (2008)					//Only file

 The Dark Knight (2008)
-└───The Dark Knight (2008).ext			        //Folder + file
+└───The Dark Knight (2008).mkv			        //Folder + file

 The Dark Knight Collection
 └───The Dark Knight (2008)				//Collection + folder + file
-|	└───The Dark Knight (2008).ext
+|	└───The Dark Knight (2008).mkv
 ```

 If a folder contains various video files, it will be cataloged as a movie with extras, which will be the same as a concert with various video files.

 ## Installation
-Portable versions exists for Windows, Linux and MacOS.
+Portable versions exist for Windows, Linux and MacOS.

 ### Windows
 You can download the installer from the last release.
-This executable will install java, python and the required python libraries, alongside the actual application.
+This executable will install Java, Python and the required Python libraries, alongside the actual application.

 ### Requirements
 This software is required in order for the application to run only if the installation is not from the Windows installer.